-Decreasing numbers of migrant waders utilising Langebaan Lagoon reflects a global trend of this nature, largely due to increasing disturbance to breeding grounds of many species.
+Decreasing numbers of migrant waders utilising Langebaan Lagoon as reported in previous versions of the State of the Bay Report reflects a global trend of this nature, largely due to increasing disturbance to breeding grounds of many species.
 Decreasing populations of resident waterbirds in Langebaan Lagoon over the period 1990-2012, a concern in itself, suggested that local conditions may be partly to blame for the decrease in migratory birds over the same period.
 This long-term trend is most likely due to unfavourable conditions persisting in Langebaan Lagoon as a result of anthropogenic impacts.
 Although wader numbers have not dropped below the lowest numbers as observed in 2012, it remains to be seen if winter resident wader populations remain stable, and if perhaps migratory waders are also stabilising at current levels.
 It is highly recommended that the status of key species continue to be monitored in future and that these data be made available and used as an indication of environmental conditions in the area.